bjankord/Style-Guide-Boilerplate/README.md

 ## Navigation

 Navigation has been included to quickly jump to a certain point in your style guide.
 Currently the menu does not work in IE8 or lower, though has been tested in modern browsers and a handful of mobile devices.
-I've hidden the navicon in IE8 and lower since it is not functionaly though users can still scroll up and down through the style guide in oldIE.
+I've hidden the navicon in IE8 and lower since it is not functional, though users can still scroll up and down through the style guide in oldIE.

 ## Browser Support
 The Style Guide Boilerplate has been tested in the latest stable version of Chrome, Firefox, Safari, Opera.
 It has also been tested IE6+.
 Aside from the menu not showing in IE8 or lower, the boilerplate is functional and usable in oldIE.
 It's also been tested on a handful of mobile devices.
 If you come across an browser rendering bug, or have any other issues with the boilerplate, please open an issue here on GitHub.